 1. Third-party services

-These are services outside WordPress platform.
+These are services outside the WordPress platform.
 They are easy to use, take seconds to set up and have a great user interface.
 The main advantage of such services is that it doesn’t take much time to link up all the WordPress sites to the service.
 Also, some of the services have premium versions with a list of additional features.

 Plugins are standard WordPress feature so it’s only fair to assume there will be tons of plugins to help you manage multiple WordPress sites.
 The only difference between plugins and third-party services is the setup process.
 Plugins usually take more time to set up and require coding skill in some instances.
 However, plugins have one important advantage – they are usually cheaper and you only pay a one-time fee for a license.

-Unlike third-party services, plugins require installation on all WordPress sites – only then you can link them to the main dashboard, so there is an additional step in the set up process.
+Unlike third-party services, plugins require installation on all WordPress sites – only then you can link them to the main dashboard, so there is an additional step in the setup process.

 3. Use WordPress Multisite

 WordPress Multisite is a platform that offers a management system for multiple WordPress sites.
 The functionality of the platform is limited, and the user interface leaves more to be desired, yet it’s a simple native WordPress tool, that will give you a general overview of all your sites along with some management options.

 Last but not least, it probably doesn’t make much sense to install a plugin to manage only two or three sites.
 If the number of sites is limited you can easily change the settings manually.
 Simply log in to each site separately and make the necessary changes.

 Now that we’ve reviewed all the ways to manage multiple websites, here are our recommendations on the specific tools to use: